wp-plugins/content-connector-connect-your-wordpress-contents/readme.txt

 = Questions =
-* Please use the forum to leave questions.
-* If you need instant support please buy the Pro Version and use the support ticket system.
-* If you mail me without a support subscription your e-mail will be discarded unread.
-Thanks. :)
+I know you have many questions – my mailbox is the proof. ;) But unfortunately I cannot give support for the free plugins.
+There is a separate support package available for the Pro Version of this plugin.
+Please use it.
-* You can hire me for consulting, support and programming.
+Of course you can hire me for consulting, support, programming and customizations at any time.

 = In the Press =